WalletScrutiny/WalletScrutinyCom/_pages/walletSupport.md

 <p><strong>Be aware of impersonators!</strong> Every wallet is struggling with
 scammers running "support groups".
-If you search your wallet's name on Telegram you might find "support groups" with 10.000 members but the first thing you will get asked when sharing your problem there is your backup.
+If you search your wallet's name on Telegram you might find "support groups" with 10.000 members but the first thing you will get asked for when sharing your problem there is your backup.
 Share your problem on Reddit and you will get approached by scammers!
-Scammers will often use the profile pictures and names of Bitcoiners but if you cannot find a link from the service to the support channel, the support channel is probably not affiliated.</p>
+Scammers will often use the profile pictures and names of Bitcoiners but if you cannot find a link from the service to the support channel, the support channel is probably not affiliated!</p>
 </div>
 </div>